skaderli/WaveBreaking/README.rst

         import wavebreaking as wb

 More information about the functions presented below can be found in the `documentation <https://wavebreaking.readthedocs.io/en/latest/modules.html>`_.

+Please note that the algorithm depends on the order of the spatial dimensions.
+Both the longitude and latitude dimensions should be in ascending order.
+Although the WaveBreaking tool identifies and adjusts descending coordinates, the dataset should be checked and adapted before starting the calculation to get the best performance.

 Data pre-processing:
 ~~~~~~~~~~~~~~~~~~~~~